 Lercadip is not recommended for use in children.

 Before you start to take it

 You must tell your doctor:

-if you are allergic to any other medicine or any foods, dyes or preservatives.
+1. if you are allergic to any other medicine, any foods, dyes or preservatives, or have

 liver or kidney disease or are on dialysis

-angina (chest pain or tightness at rest or progressively increasing) or you have had a heart attack one month ago or less
+or that progressively increases) or you have had a heart attack one month ago or less

 Taking other medicines

-Some medicines may interfere with the way Lercadip works, or may be affected by Lercadip.
-These include:
+Some medicines may interfere with the way Lercadip works or may be affected by Lercadip.